holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.2.2 Criteria for Valid Proposals

-To be valid for processing, a Proposal must resolve or reduce a Tension sensed by the Proposer and help the Circle better express its Purpose or one of its Accountabilities.
-In addition, a Proposal must normally help the Proposer better express the Purpose or an Accountability of one of the Proposer’s Roles in the Circle.
-However, a Proposal may alternatively help another Role Representative better express one of their Roles in the Circle, but only if that person has granted the Proposer permission to represent that Role.

-Finally, a Proposal is always valid regardless of the preceding criteria if it is made solely to help evolve the Circle’s Governance to more clearly reflect activity that is already happening, or to trigger a new election for any Elected Role.

-#### 3.2.3 Testing Proposals

-The Facilitator may test the validity of a Proposal by asking the Proposer questions.
-For a Proposal to survive the test, the Proposer must be able to describe the Tension, and give an example of an actual past or present situation in which the Proposal would have reduced that Tension and helped the Circle in one of the ways allowed by the prior section.
-The Facilitator must discard the Proposal if the Facilitator deems the Proposer has failed to meet this threshold.
+For a Proposal to be valid for processing, the Proposer must be able to describe a Tension that the Proposer senses, and give an example of an actual past or present situation in which the Proposal would have reduced that Tension.
+Further, the Proposer must be able to describe how reducing that Tension would help to better express the Purpose or an Accountability of the Circle, and of a Role in the Circle that the Proposer represents or has permission to temporarily represent from a normal Role Representative.
+However, a Proposal is always valid regardless of the preceding criteria if it is made solely to evolve the Circle’s Governance to more clearly reflect activity that is already happening, or to trigger a new election for any Elected Role.

-However, when assessing the validity of a Proposal, the Facilitator may only judge whether the Proposer presented the required example and explanations, and whether they were presented with logical reasoning and are thus reasonable.
-The Facilitator may not make a judgment on the basis of their accuracy, nor on whether the Proposal would adequately address the Tension.
+If at any point the Facilitator becomes clear that a Proposal does not meet this criteria, then the Facilitator must discard the Proposal.
+However, in making this assessment, the Facilitator may only judge whether the Proposer presented the required example and explanations, and whether they were presented with logical reasoning and are thus reasonable.
+The Facilitator may not discard a Proposal based on the accuracy of the Proposer's argument, nor on whether the Proposal would adequately address the Tension.

-#### 3.2.4 Criteria for Valid Objections
+#### 3.2.3 Criteria for Valid Objections

 Some Tensions do not count as Objections, and may be ignored during the processing of a Proposal.
 A Tension only counts as an Objection if it meets **all** of the criteria defined in (a) through (d) below, or the special criteria defined in (e):